SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks

 Our training procedure consists of two stages.
 The first stage is pre-training on a large-scale corpus to build a high-capacity language model, and the next stage is specific fine-tuning to perform downstream tasks, such as natural language generation (NLG) and natural language understanding (NLU).

-We adopt a decoder-only pre-training paradigm similar to GPT to train the model.
-Specifically, our model utilizes Spiking RWKV and SRFFN modules to process the input token sequence and generate an output distribution for each target token.
+\textbf{NLG Tasks.} We adopt a decoder-only pre-training paradigm similar to GPT to train the model.
+Specifically, our model utilizes SRWKV and SRFFN modules to process the input token sequence and generate an output distribution for each target token.
 Formally, given a token sequence $\mathcal{C}=\{c_1,c_2,\cdots,c_n\}$, we use the standard language modeling objective to maximize the following likelihood:

 where $W_e^T$ is the token embedding matrix, and $\Theta$ is the set of all model parameters.